RFF’s mission is to improve environmental, energy, and natural resource decisions through impartial economic research and policy engagement.

 RFF is organized into two programs designed to deliver research and cost-effective solutions to address the world’s most important environmental and natural resource challenges.

-RFF’s Energy and Climate Program focuses on ways to reduce greenhouse gas emissions, advance a reliable and clean energy system, and ensure a healthy environment – while balancing the need for economic growth.
+- RFF’s Energy and Climate Program works to advance reliable, clean energy and reduce carbon emissions, while balancing the need for economic advancement.

 Governance and Leadership